 - ‘Say on pay’

-Corporate Governance training courses are suitable for:
+This Corporate Governance course is suitable for:

 - Heads of organisations, chief officers, chairpersons, board members and directors.

 - Those who wish to explore some of the more challenging aspects of corporate governance in the 21st century.

 - Professionals, practitioners, and management.

 - Those employed in the corporate and investment sectors, as well as public, voluntary, and non-profit organisations who wish to place much more emphasis on good governance.